PySimpleGUI/PySimpleGUI/README.md

 ### **I like to write code.**

 I fell in love with programming 50 years ago.
 Writing software is my happy place.
-Why would I give that to a computer to do instead of getting the enjoyment I get from doing it?
+It's an "I **get to** write software" thing.
 AI can generate lots of things.
 The feeling I get writing software is not one of the things AI can generate.

 I'm not in a hurry.
 If I wanted code written for me, I would have opened the project up to pull requests years ago, but I didn't because I wanted to write the code.
 It's fun!

 ### PySimpleGUI in the AI era

 A common question in software today is whether a library is still relevant.
 I think for PySimpleGUI the answer is yes.
 People discover and install PySimpleGUI every day.
-GUI applications are often built incrementally.
-As features are added, layouts change, buttons move, and the code needs to evolve.
-That’s much easier when the code is understandable, whether it was written by a person or an AI.
+Doesn't matter **how many** people use it.
+More than one is good enough.
+It's a thrill that other programmers want to use what I create.

-I use PySimpleGUI regularly, and I can’t imagine building a Windows app without it.
+I use PySimpleGUI regularly.
+I can’t imagine building a Windows app without it.
 I’ve recently been working on a 6502 breadboard computer.
 I built a bus analyzer using a couple of Raspberry Pi Picos and a PySimpleGUI app to control everything from Windows.
 Coding up a windows application to be the front-end to my tools is very easy for me to do using PySimpleGUI.

-That’s reason enough for me to keep working to clean up the ecosystem and keep it running well.
+That’s reason enough for me to keep working to clean up the ecosystem and keep it running.

 ---------------------------